bernardoseven/Sample-App/README.md

 Sessions:
 We are only going to use named routes handling get and post request to log-in and log-out.
+Unlike user form, sessions does not have a model, so we need to pass more information to the sessions form to give rails the ability to infer that the action of the form should be post.
 **********************************
 **********************************
 **********************************